 Clearwater Analytics Files Registration Statement for Proposed Initial Public Offering

 BOISE, Idaho, Aug.
 30, 2021 /PRNewswire/ -- Clearwater Analytics Holdings, Inc. ("Clearwater Analytics"), a leading provider of SaaS-based investment accounting, reporting, and analytics solutions, announced today that it has filed a registration statement on Form S-1 with the U.S. Securities and Exchange Commission ("SEC") relating to a proposed initial public offering of shares of its Class A common stock.
 The number of shares to be offered and the price range for the proposed offering have not yet been determined.
-If Clearwater Analytics elects to proceed with an initial public offering, Clearwater Analytics expects to list its stock on the NYSE under the ticker symbol "CWAN."
+If Clearwater Analytics elects to proceed with an initial public offering, Clearwater Analytics expects to list its stock on the New York Stock Exchange under the ticker symbol "CWAN."

 Goldman Sachs & Co.
 LLC, J.P.
-Morgan Securities LLC, and Morgan Stanley & Co.
-LLC are acting as joint bookrunners and as representatives of the underwriters for the proposed offering.
+Morgan Securities LLC and Morgan Stanley & Co.
+LLC are acting as lead bookrunners and as representatives of the underwriters for the proposed offering, with Credit Suisse Securities (USA) LLC, RBC Capital Markets, LLC, Wells Fargo Securities, LLC, Oppenheimer & Co.
+Inc., Piper Sandler & Co. and William Blair & Company, L.L.C. acting as additional bookrunners.
+BNP Paribas Securities Corp., D.A.
+Davidson & Co., AmeriVet Securities, Inc., Loop Capital Markets LLC, Penserra Securities LLC, R. Seelaus & Co., LLC and Siebert Williams Shank & Co., LLC are acting as co-managers for the proposed offering.

 The proposed offering will be made only by means of a prospectus filed with the SEC.
 When available, copies of the preliminary prospectus relating to the proposed initial public offering may be obtained by contacting: